mozilla/jetstream/docs/adr-0003-discrete_metrics_table_structure.md

 ## Decision Drivers

-* Flexible to individual metrics but also groups of metrics (i.e., by data source)
+* Flexible to individual metrics but also groups of metrics (e.g., all at once [as it works now], or possibly by data source)
 * Flexible to adding/removing metrics later
 * Backwards compatibility
 * Complexity